Search

 The council states in the lawsuit that the company knew black women would be more likely to use the product.
 Black women face disadvantages when dealing with the harmful health effects of Johnson & Johnson products because they are more likely to be uninsured or underinsured and consequently receive substandard care.

-The Effects of Johnson & Johnson
+The Effects of Asbestos in Johnson & Johnson Baby Powder

 Despite Johnson & Johnson’s persistent denials that their products cause harm, the diseases caused by asbestos in baby powder have been well-established.